webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

 === 4.
 Exchange the code for what we need ===

-This is done by the backend when he got the GET request.
+This is done by the backend of the relying party site.
+The <code>callback_uri</code> expects a <code>GET</code> request with a <code>&code=...</code> string that it’ll communicate '''Off the band''' (i.e. from the web app server to the OAuth server, without passing through the visitor web browser).

 Its an important concept because we are sending around the client secret.
-Even though we are using SSL, we want to be sure that the client_secret is not sent everywhere around.
+Even though we are using SSL, we want to be sure that the client_secret is sent to the network as less as possible.
+In this case, only registered relying parties and OAuth servers will see this data being passed around.

 <syntaxHighlight lang="bash">
   curl -v -XPOST
     -H 'Content-Type: application/json'
     'https://oauth.accounts.webplatform.org/v1/token'
     -d '{"client_id":"e2aa7a52c84b396d", \
-        "client_secret":"e2d1f060cb9e15e7452fe907abb214d32290df72bf954a6149de966378b996fb",
+        "client_secret":"e2d1f060cb9e15e7452fe907abb214d32290df72bf954a6149de966378b996fb", \
          "code":"a6373251b8a61808633cfe32f3518b01bad01a9010d3c18ed2072d5335b421bb"}'
 </syntaxHighlight>

-We get the token:
+We get the token we wanted in the response body:

 <syntaxHighlight lang="javascript">
 {"access_token":"f787622b3a7f818bceb9a7793f77afb669d72579325a7a9a3c853e540e5f5544",